google_counter

 • Modulated intensity radiotherapy.
 A dose-controlled 3D radiation therapy method.
 With this technique, the doctor can increase the radiation dose to the tumor and decrease it for healthy tissues that are most sensitive.

-Whether a brain tumor can be cured with radiation therapy alone depends on the degree of its malignancy.
-With benign tumors, it is usually possible to achieve a sufficiently long life expectancy of the patient.
-Tumors may not recur after treatment, or the relapse-free period may last 5-10 years or more.
-However, in the case of malignant tumors, the disease does not go away forever, because it is almost impossible to stop the growth of a brain tumor without the risk of recurrence with radiation therapy alone.
-This method is less effective than surgical treatment.
-Its advantage is a higher level of safety and better treatment tolerance.
+Whether a brain tumor can be cured with radiation therapy alone depends on the degree of its malignancy and stage of the disease.
+With benign tumors, it is usually possible to achieve a sufficiently long life expectancy of the patient and the relapse-free period that may last 5-10 years or more.
+However, in the case of malignant tumors, it is almost impossible to stop the growth of a brain tumor without the risk of recurrence with radiation therapy alone.

 Chemotherapy for brain tumor treatment

-Chemotherapy in the treatment of brain tumors is much less important than in the treatment of other types of cancer.
-The reason is that the brain is separated from other organs and systems by the blood-brain barrier.
-Most chemotherapy drugs cannot overcome it.
+Chemotherapy proved to be slightly less efficient and prominent in the treatment of brain tumors than in the treatment of other types of cancer.
+The reason is that the brain is separated from other organs and systems by the blood-brain barrier and most chemotherapeutic drugs cannot overcome it.
 Therefore, after injection into a vein or when taken orally, the drugs simply do not reach the tumor tissue and, therefore, cannot affect it.

 Chemotherapy is used to treat brain tumors in the following cases: